raguay/MyAlfred/README.md

 </table>

 **Todo Workflow**
-This workflow is for working with todo lists using TaskPaper.
+This workflow is for working with todo lists using TaskPaper or FoldingText.
 But, you can set any other editor you want as well.
-Since TaskPaper uses plain text files for everything, it is easy to write scripts to add functionality that the program does not have.
+Since TaskPaper and FoldingText uses plain text files for everything, it is easy to write scripts to add functionality that the program does not have.
 So far, I have the following keywords defined:

 | Command | Description |
 | --------:| ---------- |